 The sweet, earthy smell of cannabis is arguably one of the most recognizable scents in nature (also enjoyable, if I may add).
 Most people, however, link the sweet cannabis taste with THC.
 Actually, until recently, most people attached any characteristic of cannabis to THC.
 The recent CBD revolution changed that.
 Now, it’s time to go a bit deeper down the cannabis hole.

 As you probably concluded already, the familiar smell of cannabis does not stem from THC nor any other cannabinoid.

 Cannabis owes its unique taste to a whole another group of natural compounds called terpenes.

 Even though the smoking of cannabis is slowly abdicating the throne of mainstream usage to a safer and arguably more enjoyable CBD vape method, the importance of CBD terpenes and the awareness of this importance is only growing.

 Just like THC and CBD, terpenes saturate marijuana’s and hemp’s flower tops.
 We could say that CBD terpenes (to differentiate, I will call the terpenes in cannabis CBD terpenes) let the cannabinoids have the central stage.
-At the same time, they do their work behind the scenes, not only giving cannabis it’s distinctive smell and flavor, but also producing an array of therapeutic effects.
+At the same time, they do their work behind the scenes, giving cannabis its distinctive smell and flavor and producing an array of therapeutic effects.